munificent/craftinginterpreters/note/chapter/parsing-expressions.md

 The tricky part, of course, is that the first error may *cause* later **cascaded errors**.
 For example, if they accidentally started a string with `'` instead of `"`, then the rest of the string literal will likely cause a number of bogus syntax errors when the scanner and parser tries to treat it like code.

 There is an art, called **error recovery** to getting back to a good state after an error is found to minimize the number of later spurious errors.
 We'll talk more about it during parsing.

+--

+In representing code, talking about how grammar generates sentences.
+Now go in other direction.

+- can play game in other direction as well
+- given string of symbols, starting at start rule, can we pick set of productions that *match* string?
+- ex: is "glorious fire-breathing dragon" valid monsters?
+- what about "tiny troll beast"?
+- call this process parsing
+- more about it later

+--

+Explain difference between parse tree and AST now that we have intermediate productions for handling precedence that aren't stored in tree.